MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 We can divide categorical data further into two types: Ordinal and Nominal.

-- **Categorical Ordinal** data take on a ranked ordering (like a ranked interaction on a scale from Very Poor to Very Good with the dogs).
+- **Categorical Ordinal** labels with an intrinsic order or ranking (comparison operations can be made between values, but the magnitude of differences are not be well-defined).
+Data take on a ranked ordering (like a ranked interaction on a scale from Very Poor to Very Good with the dogs).
-- **Categorical Nominal** data do not have an order or ranking (like the breeds of the dog).
+- **Categorical Nominal** pure labels without inherent order (no label is intrinsically greater or less than any other).
+Data do not have an order or ranking (like the breeds of the dog).

 In looking at categorical variables, we found **Gender**, **Marital Status**, **Zip Code** and your **Breakfast items** are **_nominal variables_** where there is no order ranking associated with this type of data.
 Whether you ate cereal, toast, eggs, or only coffee for breakfast; there is no rank ordering associated with your breakfast.
 Alternatively, the **Letter Grade** or **Survey Ratings** have a rank ordering associated with it, as **_ordinal_** data.
 If you receive an A, this is higher than an A-.
 An A- is ranked higher than a B+, and so on... **_Ordinal variables_** frequently occur on rating scales from very poor to very good.
 In many cases we turn these ordinal variables into numbers, as we can more easily analyze them.